nsherry4/Peakaboo/Documentation/github-manual/manual.md

 `Index #` of the invalid data in the `Scan` field at the bottom of the window.

-Click on the `image Exclude` button to flag the scan as bad, and to exclude it from the data set.
+Click on the ![cancel] `Exclude` button to flag the scan as bad, and to exclude it from the data set.
 In all future maps, this data point will be interpolated from neighbouring data.